outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - make sure youre not assigning scores or other calculated numbers as dict keys or other identifiers anywhere
   - add keyword processing to apply_find_function

 # Functions

+  - function to predict a compound for a pathogen/condition requires data:
+      - compound & pathogen attributes (compound metadata like metabolism/dose/interactions/effects)
+      - variable/state impact (gene expression)
+      - interaction rules with expected object types (in the bloodstream if taken orally, in the lungs if inhaled)
+      - sub-components that could be altered through interaction to neutralize its functionality
+      - dependency scope (volume of layers of relevance)
+  - add get_common_properties function to do extra property-based searches after identifying objects with extract
+  - add function to test chemical reactions: https://cheminfo.github.io/openchemlib-js/docs/classes/reaction.html
+  - fill in keywords & patterns for objects (strategies/mechanisms used by an organism/on a compound)
   - find situations where systems dont act like objects in a system (despite similarities in object/system behavior like variance/definition gaps)
   - merge finder & builder notes

-  - standardize terms:
+  - resolve terms that can be conflated:
     - shape/structure
     - rule/test/metric/limit/threshold/boundary/state change/phase shift
-    - model/perspective/filter/standard/interface/index
     - intent/priority/motivation/incentive
-    - method/function/rule
+    - method/function/rule/pattern
-    - path/route
+    - path/route/trajectory/traversal/order/list
-    - metadata/attribute/variable/property
+    - metadata/attribute/variable/parameter/property
     - object/entity/item
-    - type/class/category
-    - variance/randomness/chaos/entropy/change
+    - type/class/category/subset
-      - randomness is a change trigger
-      - chaos is a state of randomly distributed change
-      - variance is ability for objects to change
-      - entropy is an output of changes
-      - change is differentiation on some layer/attribute/position in comparison to some other object according to some equivalence/similarity definition
     - independence/unique/orthogonal
-    - clarify differences in symmetry, interface, filter, & relationship to variables

-  - fit group theory
+    - model/perspective/filter/standard/interface/index/symmetry/dimension/variable

   - add variable accretion patterns (how an object becomes influenced by a new variable, complex system interaction patterns, etc)
-  - add get_common_properties function to do extra property-based searches after identifying objects with extract
-  - add function to test chemical reactions: https://cheminfo.github.io/openchemlib-js/docs/classes/reaction.html
-  - fill in keywords & patterns for objects (strategies/mechanisms used by an organism/on a compound)
-  - function to predict a compound for a pathogen/condition requires data:
-      - compound & pathogen attributes (compound metadata like metabolism/dose/interactions/effects)
-      - variable/state impact (gene expression)
-      - interaction rules with expected object types (in the bloodstream if taken orally, in the lungs if inhaled)
-      - sub-components that could be altered through interaction to neutralize its functionality
-      - dependency scope (volume of layers of relevance)

   - add identification functions:
           - types (['structure', 'life form', 'organic molecule'] from 'protein')
           - topic/problem domain
           - objects (nouns like 'protein')